phu0ngng/nccl/doc/source/env.rst

 Value accepted
 ^^^^^^^^^^^^^^
 0 or 1.
-Default value is 0.
+Default value is 0 (disabled).

 NCCL_SET_THREAD_NAME
 --------------------
 (since 2.12)

-Change the name of NCCL threads to ease debugging and analysis.
+Give more meaningful names to NCCL CPU threads to ease debugging and analysis.

 Value accepted
 ^^^^^^^^^^^^^^
 0 or 1.
-Default is 0.
+Default is 0 (disabled).

 .. _NCCL_GRAPH_MIXING_SUPPORT: